 You can download the raw data at LSOA level and Pen Portraits directly from the CDRC website once you have registered for an account.
 You can also explore the data in interactive maps from CDRC too without registering for an account.

-We have also added each of these classifications into our tool Local Insight.
+We have also added each of these classifications into Local Insight.
 As we have mentioned previously, these datasets give a really important insight into how people engage with the internet – but they are not the whole story.

 Local Insight provides instant access to more than 1000 local level datasets, to help you gain a fuller picture of local communities, whether that is to target communications more effectively or to ensure that resources are being targeted towards those most in need.
 Local Insight also aggregates all of this data to the areas you care about, whether that is wards, parishes, parliamentary constituencies or a town centre.
 Take a look for yourself by requesting a demo or get in touch with the team on firstname.lastname@example.org.

 The APPG for left behind neighbourhoods has published their final report on…